Chess strategy: King

-Considerations for a successful long term deployment
+Considerations

 Chess strategy consists of setting and achieving long-term goals during the game—for example, where to place different pieces—while tactics concentrate on immediate maneuver.
 These two parts of chess thinking cannot be completely separated, because strategic goals are mostly achieved by the means of tactics, while the tactical opportunities are based on the previous strategy of play.

 Because of different strategic and tactical patterns, a game of chess is usually divided into three distinct phases: the opening, usually the first 10 to 25 moves, when players develop their armies and set up the stage for the coming battle; the middlegame, the developed phase of the game; and the endgame, when most of the pieces are gone and kings start to take an active part in the struggle.

 Opening

 A chess opening is the group of initial moves of a game (the "opening moves").
 Recognized sequences of opening moves are referred to as openings and have been given names such as the Ruy Lopez or Sicilian Defence.
 They are catalogued in reference works such as the Encyclopaedia of Chess Openings.
-It is recommended for anyone but the chessmasters that when left with a choice to either invent a new variation or follow a standard opening, choose the latter.

 There are dozens of different openings, varying widely in character from quiet positional play (e.g. the Réti Opening) to very aggressive play (e.g. the Latvian Gambit).
 In some opening lines, the exact sequence considered best for both sides has been worked out to 30–35 moves or more.
 Professional players spend years studying openings, and continue doing so throughout their careers, as opening theory continues to evolve.

 The fundamental strategic aims of most openings are similar: